XML RSS

 Clear strategic direction is established and maintained across the organization as a whole, and for each of its units and Associates.

-HP2.
+HP 2.
 Defining and Updating the Organizational Logic

 Defining means specifying: